Skip to content

 Boilerplate

-"The National Albanian Registry (NAR) is a 501(c)(3) nonprofit producing the first community-led count of Albanian Americans.
+"The National Albanian Registry (NAR) is a nonprofit organization producing a community-led count of Albanian Americans.
 The U.S. Census records approximately 224,000 Albanian Americans; community estimates including ethnic Albanians from Kosovo, North Macedonia, Montenegro, and Çamëria, plus second- and third-generation Americans, place the real number near 1 million.
 Founded in 2026, NAR is governed by a volunteer board with regional ambassadors across the United States.
-Registration is free, takes 60 seconds, and yields a digital Certificate of Albanian Heritage."
+Registration is free, takes 2 minutes, and yields a digital Certificate of Albanian Identity."

 Cleared for any media use.
 Cite as: National Albanian Registry, albanianregistry.org.